Shon Smith

 Faculty and Planner Disclosures:

-In accordance with this policy, faculty and planners must disclose any financial relationships with commercial interests germane to program content.
-Additionally, in the event a conflict of interest (COI) does exist, it is the policy of NWIF to ensure that the COI is resolved in order to ensure the integrity of the CME/CE activity.
+As an accredited provider of continuing medical education, it is the policy of Northwest Imaging Forums, Inc. (NWIF) to ensure balance, independence, objectivity, and scientific rigor in all of its activities.
+In accordance with this policy, faculty and planners must disclose any financial relationships with ineligible companies.
+Additionally, in the event a relevant financial relationship does exist, it is the policy of NWIF to ensure that the relevant financial relationship is mitigated in order to ensure the integrity of the CME activity.
 The planner has nothing to disclose.

 Disclosures